GrumpyOldTroll/draft-jholland-quic-multicast/draft-jholland-quic-multicast.md

 A server can send an update to a prior MC_CHANNEL_PROPERTIES frame with a new sequence number increased by one.

-It is RECOMMENDED that servers set an Until Packet Number and send regular updates to the MC_CHANNEL_PROPERTIES before the packet numbers in the channel exceed that value.
+It is RECOMMENDED that servers send regular updates to the MC_CHANNEL_PROPERTIES.

 MC_CHANNEL_PROPERTIES frames are formatted as shown in {{fig-mc-channel-properties-format}}.